idaholab/moose/framework/doc/content/source/interfaces/DataFileInterface.md

 When a parameter is specified as `DataFileName` type, the corresponding value that you get via `getParam<DataFileName>` is the searched value (the user's input is used for the search).
-You may also utilize the `getDataFileNameByPath()` method within this interface to manually search for a relative path in the data without the use of a parameter (for hard-coded data).
+You may also utilize the `getDataFilePath()` method within this interface to manually search for a relative path in the data without the use of a parameter (for hard-coded data).
 The search order for these path is the following:

-- if the path is absolute, use the absolute path
+- if the path is absolute, use the absolute path (only for `DataFileName` parameters)
-- relative to the input file (only for `DataFileName` parameters, not `getDataFileNameByPath()`)
+- relative to the input file (only for `DataFileName` parameters)
 - relative to all installed and registered data file directories (for an installed application)
 - relative to all in-tree registered data file directories (for an in-tree build)